Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Sensitivity Model

 As the parameterization \eqref{eq:objective-identification} does not involve the IV sensitivity parameters, it is not immediately clear how constraints on $R_{Z\sim U\vert X}$ and $R_{Y\sim Z\vert X,U,D}$ affect $\beta$.
 We can leverage the $R^2$-calculus to elucidate the relationship between the regression and IV sensitivity parameters.
 Deferring the derivation to Appendix~\ref{sec:reg-iv-relationship}, we obtain the equations

 \begin{remark} Note that we can solve the second equation for $R_{Z\sim U\vert X,D}$ and plug the solution into the first.
 Hence, \eqref{eq:reg-iv-connection} can be understood as one equation. \end{remark} The equations above show that bounding the IV sensitivity parameters may constrain the values of the regression sensitivity parameters as well.
 Typically, an additional constraint on either $R_{Y\sim U\vert X,Z,D}$ or $R_{D\sim U\vert X,Z}$ is required to ensure that the PIR of the objective has finite length.
-However, if $Z$ is a valid instrument, \eqref{eq:reg-iv-connection} suffices to show that the objective is point-identified: $\beta = \beta_{Y\sim Z\vert X, D\sim Z\vert X}$.
+However, if $Z$ is a valid instrument, \eqref{eq:reg-iv-connection} yields point identification: $\beta = \beta_{Y\sim Z\vert X, D\sim Z\vert X}$.
 This is elaborated in Appendix~\ref{sec:reg-iv-relationship}.